The Organization and its mission

-These are but a few of the issues that Scleroderma Quebec is addressing through its support groups and nurse.
+These are but a few of the issues that Scleroderma Quebec is addressing through its support groups and health promotion agent.

 Scleroderma Quebec funds leading-edge research

 Firmly convinced that hope lies in research, Scleroderma Quebec funds research projects aimed at finding the cause, better treatments, and a cure for scleroderma.
-Thanks to our first fundraising campaign that ended 3 years ago, Scleroderma Quebec has established the only Scleroderma Research Chair in Canada and contributed nearly $2 million to research.
+Thanks to our first fundraising campaign, Scleroderma Quebec has established the only Scleroderma Research Chair in Canada and contributed nearly $2 million to research.